The Effective Communication Manifesto

 - Communicate Early and Often, Even If Things Are Unknown

 - Don't wait for everything to be finalized before communicating.
 Iterate on your information sharing.
-Address the questions people are likely have now, rather than waiting.
+Address the questions people are likely to have now, rather than waiting.
 If you know that people will be asking when the next feature will come, it's better to tell them now that you're not sure and you're working on it, than to wait a week until you know for sure.

 - Prefer Public Communication